 Antica Formula is a highly-regarded product first introduced in the 1990s.
 Antica Formula is an example of the "vermouth alla vaniglia" style: a red vermouth with added vanilla flavoring and sugar to balance.
 Note: Antica Formula is based on an old recipe, but it is not Carpano's original vermouth recipe.

-Sweet vermouth style invented by Chambéry producer Dolin, subsequently reinterpreted by many other producers.
+Colorless sweet vermouth style invented by Chambéry producer Dolin, subsequently reinterpreted by many other producers.
 Dolin blanc has Appellation d' Origine designation.
 The blanc style is frequently generalized as more herb-centric and less spicy than Torino-style rosso vermouth.
 Note that popular “bianco” vermouths from Italy were, one way or another (directly or indirectly) inspired by Dolin, but evince different priorities.

 Provençe, France developed its own successful vermouth tradition in the early 19th Century, possibly beating the Italians into the export business.
 There, the vermouth was both for drinking and for use as a cooking ingredient, such as for fish sauces.
 While there once were various producers in Marseilles able to take advantage of the local port for export, those products disappeared long ago as the style focused on what is now its only representative: Noilly Prat.
 (Ironically, Noilly Prat is produced quite some distance down the coast from Provençe in a town called Marseillan.)